Kate Bock Rocks Military Green Bikini At The Beach In Sultry New Update

 Kate Bock dropped jaws in a sexy new Instagram update that showed her sporting a skimpy little bikini.
 The girlfriend of NBA star Kevin Love provided a multi-photo update earlier today, much to the delight of her adoring fans.
-The first photo in the series was snapped at the beach as the blond bombshell flaunted her trim figure for the camera.
+The first photo in the series was snapped at the beach as the blonde flaunted her figure for the camera.

 Bock looked seriously sexy in a tropical location.
-She did not specifically share where she was posing, but it appeared to be at a beach that could be seen blurred at her back.
-She geotagged her location in Cleveland but the image looked to be a throwback as she’s spending time at home in Cleveland in quarantine.
-The model was the only thing in focus and was photographed from the thighs to right above her head.
-Bock, who has graced the Sports Illustrated Swimsuit Edition many times, appeared front and center.
+She did not specifically share where she was posing, but it appeared to be at a beach that could be seen blurred behind her.
+She geotagged her location in Cleveland but the image looked to be a throwback as she’s spending time at home in quarantine.
+Bock — who has graced the Sports Illustrated Swimsuit Issue many times — appeared front and center as she was photographed from the thighs to right above her head.

-Her suit was military green in color with chunky straps stretching over both of her toned shoulders.
-The revealing suit had a zipper in the middle that was worn halfway undone, flaunting plenty of her beautiful, fair skin.
+Bock was wearing a military green bikini with chunky straps stretching over both of her toned shoulders.
+The revealing suit had a zipper in the middle that was worn halfway undone, helping her flaunt a lot of skin.
 The small bottoms were made of minimal fabric and had a thick black band around her waist, drawing attention to her chiseled abs.
-Bock playfully tugged at her waistband, pulling up the suit and accentuating her lean legs.
-The suit also perfectly showcased her trim arms and fit midsection.
+The model playfully tugged at her waistband, pulling up the suit and accentuating her lean legs.
+The outfit also perfectly showcased her trim arms and fit midsection.

-The 27-year-old wore minimal jewelry with just a few small gold necklaces draped on her neck in addition to a sturdy bracelet that sat high on her wrist.
+The 27-year-old wore minimal jewelry with just a few small gold necklaces draped on her neck, in addition to a sturdy bracelet that sat high on her wrist.
 She looked down to the ground, letting her body do most of the talking with only a subtle application of makeup that included mascara.
-She styled her long, blond locks off to the side and part of her flowing mane waved in the wind.
+She styled her long blond locks off to the side as part of her flowing mane waved in the wind.

 View this post on Instagram